-- Academic Background Both quantity and quality are assessed with a fouryear program of study suggested.
+- i.
+Academic Background Both quantity and quality are assessed with a four-year program of study suggested.
 Exceptionally well-qualified applicants may be considered after ninety semester hours of academic work if other requirements are met.
 Specific entrance requirements include one year each of English, zoology or biology with lab, inorganic chemistry with lab, organic chemistry with lab, physics with lab and social or behavioral sciences.
 Three semester hours of biochemistry lecture are also required.
-Recommended courses include anatomy, cell biology, and statistics or biostatistics.
-Note - the preceding is not listed in the admission policy.
-A major criterion is the overall grade point average for undergraduate studies with particular emphasis in correlating the grade point average in science and science related courses. - ii.
-Medical College Admission Test The value of the MCAT is to: evaluate an applicant's ability to retain knowledge acquired from the undergraduate curriculum; assess his/her ability to apply acquired knowledge through a comprehensive testing program; and equate the applicant's performance with a nationwide ranking from which some correlation may be established from applicants of varying undergraduate backgrounds. - iii.
+Recommended courses include cell and molecular biology, and statistics or biostatistics.
+A major criterion is the overall grade point average for undergraduate studies with particular emphasis in correlating the grade point average in science and science related courses.
+Scholastic performance in graduate studies and other professional courses is also taken into consideration. - ii.
+Medical College Admission Test The value of the MCAT is to: evaluate an applicant's ability to retain knowledge acquired from the undergraduate curriculum; assess his/her ability to apply acquired knowledge through a comprehensive testing program; and equate the applicant's performance with a nationwide ranking from which some correlation may be established from applicants of varying undergraduate backgrounds.
+All applicants are required to take the MCAT.
+Provided that they meet the requirements for exclusion, students from the JCESOM Medical Sciences Pathway Program or the Accelerated BS/MD program will be exempt. - iii.
 Recommendations Three (3) recommendation letters from professors who have taught the applicant in class are required.
-Two (2) of these references must be science faculty and one reference must be from the applicant's major department.
-Additional pertinent references are welcomed but not required.

-- iv.
-Interviews Interviews are arranged only by invitation of the Admissions Office.
+Two (2) of these references must be from science faculty and one reference must be from the applicant's major department.
+The premedical advisor or the premedical advisory committee can also provide evaluations which are based on three or four years of direct contact with students in the education environment and represent faculty who have taught the student in class.
+Additional pertinent references are welcomed but not required. - iv.
+Interviews Interviews are arranged only by invitation of the Admissions Committee.
 The purpose of the interview is to assess motivation, personal characteristics and enthusiasm for medicine.
 In addition, the applicant has a chance to become acquainted with the Medical campus in a general way, and at the same time provide the Admissions Committee better insight into his/her personal interests and attitudes.
-Equally important and to add value to our learning environment is the infusion of students from a variety of cultural and ethnic backgrounds to insure that our students are prepared for life and practice in an expanded environment. - v.
-Following presentation, discussion and evaluation of each application, the Admissions Committee by majority vote will make a recommendation to ACCEPT, REJECT or HOLD each applicant. - vi.
+Equally important and to add value to our learning environment is the infusion of students from a variety of cultural and ethnic backgrounds to insure our students are prepared for life and practice in an expanded environment.

+- g.
+Following presentation, discussion and evaluation of each application, the Admissions Committee by majority vote will make a recommendation to ACCEPT, REJECT or HOLD each applicant. - h.
 Applicants who are in the ACCEPT or REJECT category are notified by the Admissions Office.
-ACCEPTED applicants are provided information explaining and specifying the mechanism for executing and confirming intent to matriculate. - 3.
-Confidentiality - a.
-All functions of the Admissions Committee are held in strictest confidence. - b.
-All recorded data of the Admissions Committee is secured by the Assistant Dean of Admissions. - 4.
-Nondiscrimination - a.
-There is no discrimination because of race, religion, gender, age, handicap, sexual orientation or national origin. - 5.
-Technical Standards
+ACCEPTED applicants are provided information explaining and specifying the mechanism for executing and confirming intent to matriculate.